 - 2013 methodology for assessing compliance with the standards; and

 - Best Practice Guidelines.

 The International AML/CFT Standards

-- Criminalise money laundering, terrorist financing and proliferation financing in accordance with international law, including the new requirement to add direct and indirect tax crimes as predicate offences to money laundering;
+- Criminalise money laundering, terrorist financing and proliferation financing in accordance with international conventions;

 - Establish a financial intelligence unit to collect, analyse, evaluate and disseminate suspicious transaction reports from financial institutions and other reporting entities;

-- Supervise those financial institutions and other reporting entities to ensure compliance with customer due diligence and other requirements contained in the standards;
+- Supervise financial institutions and other reporting entities to ensure compliance with customer due diligence and other requirements;

 - Identify, assess and understand (usually through a national risk assessment) their own money laundering and terrorist financing risks;

-These standards have been accepted internationally as the global benchmark for anti-money laundering, anti-terrorist financing and anti-proliferation financing measures by the United Nations, International Monetary Fund, World Bank, Asian Development Bank and many other international organisations and bodies.
+These standards have been endorsed by the United Nations, International Monetary Fund, World Bank, Asian Development Bank and many other international organisations and bodies.